 Meat and potato lovers: this is a 10 ounce steak cooked to a medium completion at 350°F. Garnish of orange peppers, salt free steak spice and Mrs dash – were added, with a light sprinkle of tomato sauce you can substitute for barbecue sauce If you wish.

 Golf ball sized potatoes were cut and quartered and baked for 2 1/2 minutes in the microwave.
 They have a very light sprinkle of olive oil to hold potato, basil and Mrs – dash spices to them.

 Approx. 3/4 of a cup of Greek salad was added for flavor and fiber, slice of pineapple is also added for flavor and greatly assists in digestion of protein.
 Time to completion of this meal, 25 to 30 minutes.

 You may not believe this but eating a little heathier: is easier than you might think or than it looks.
 Either way, most people whether they weight train or not, will usually eat three meals a day.
 Breakfast, lunch and supper.

 If you notice: all of the recipes for bodybuilding here; have been prepared low in fat - cholesterol and sodium.
 The recipes are for everyone of all ages and genders to enjoy, they have been created to not only energize and stabilize energy requirements, they're also very heart friendly!

-Eating healthy has more to do with you making a decision to make a positive dietary change in your life.
+Eating healthy has more to do with you making a decision to make a positive dietary changes in life.
 So... you or your spouse more than likely are already preparing food to eat anyway, so with a little creativity and pre-planning, eating healthy becomes much easier.

-Try to advoid sweet sauces, dressings, or gravy on your food, (unless low in calories/fats), if can, or use them sparingly.
+Try to avoid sweet sauces, dressings, or gravy on your food, (unless low in calorie/fats), if can, or use them sparingly.
 Instead; add spices to the foods that you like for flavor, while adding some new healthier choices that you know and love to your new diet plan.